List of awards and nominations received by Suriya

-Suriya is an Indian actor, producer as well as a television host.
-He made his film debut in Nerrukku Ner (1997), which won him the Cinema Express Award for Best New Face Actor and the Dinakaran Award for Best New Face Actor.
-He won Tamil Nadu State Film Award for Best Actor in 2002 for the film Nandha, which was the major break in his career.
+Suriya is an Indian actor and film producer.
+He made his film debut in Nerrukku Ner (1997), which won him awards for the best debut that year at Cinema Express Awards and Dinakaran Awards.
+He won Tamil Nadu State Film Award for Best Actor in 2002 for the film Nandhaa, which was the major break in his career.
 He won his first Filmfare Award, for Best Supporting Actor for the film Pithamagan (2003).
 Suriya was nominated seventeen times and won six Filmfare Awards South, including three for Best Actor.
 At Vijay Awards, he was nominated fourteen times and won five.
 In 2010, he was awarded as Best Welfare Provider by Vijay TV for his contribution through Agaram Foundation.
 He won his first National Film Award, for Best Actor, for Soorarai Pottru in 2022.